 - Gain work experience and a nationally recognised qualification.

 - Earn a salary and have paid holidays.

 - Progress your career.

-At St George’s we are keen to attract high calibre candidates with great potential to develop a career in the healthcare sector.
+At St George’s we are keen to attract high-calibre candidates, especially from diverse backgrounds, with great potential to develop a career in the healthcare sector.

 What support will be available?

-All training and assessment is organized by the Education team, working with a training provider.
-You will attend monthly progress reviews with your manager and assessor to ensure that you are supported at each stage of your apprenticeship from settling in on your first day to any concerns that you may encounter during your apprenticeship.
+You will attend monthly progress reviews with your manager and assessor to ensure that you are supported at each stage of your apprenticeship from settling in on your first day to any concerns that you may encounter on your learning journey.

 What qualification will I have at the end of my apprenticeship?

-This will depend on the nature of the apprenticeship but each programme will provide a minimum of NVQ level 3, or equivalent, along with job related support and development.
+This will depend on the nature of the apprenticeship but each programme will provide a minimum of Level 3, or equivalent, along with job related support and development.

 What opportunities we offer at St George’s?